Notifications display brief information that is surfaced from the bottom right of VS Code.

 This notification appears after the user runs an Update version command.
 Notice that there are no additional actions and is purely informational.

-This example highlights a blocking error with a feature that requires user input and shows actions to resolve the issue.
+This example highlights an issue with a feature that requires user input and shows actions to resolve the issue.

 - Respect the user's attention by only sending notifications when absolutely necessary